consoledotdev/home/content/tools/server-monitoring.md

 for example.
 Instead, Dynatrace uses “Problems” that are detected based around anomalies, either from automated baselines or built in static thresholds.
 Evaluation happens on sliding 5 or 15 minute time intervals.
-These are configured in a separate “Settings” section of the UI which lacks flexibility and tries to be too clever.
+These are configured in a separate “Settings” section of the UI which is an unsual approach.

 Unfortunately, Dynatrace has the most complicated pricing structure we've ever seen.
 For example, although the Dynatrace website lists 400+ integrations,